purnawanpp/Vina_google_colab/README.md

 # Prepare your protein and ligand
 Please read this tutorial to get protein and ligand with format .pdbqt file "https://autodock.scripps.edu/wp-content/uploads/sites/56/2021/10/AutoDock4.2.6_UserGuide.pdf"

+# Upload your file
-# Upload your file "vina" in google colab and protein format .pdbqt and ligand format .pdbqt
+1. Upload your file "vina" and vina_split in google colab and protein format .pdbqt and ligand format .pdbqt
-please read .ipynb file to get the code
+2. please read .ipynb file to get the code